Advance of Pay and Methods of Repayment

-Aim: To define the circumstances under which Service personnel may be eligible for an advance of pay and how these advances should be repaid.
+Aim: To define the circumstances under which SP, either assigned to or from the USA, may be eligible for an advance of pay and how these advances should be repaid.

 To an Individual Appointed to, from or between Assignments Overseas (incl.
 Temporary Assignments in Excess of 60 Days)

 - Advance: an individual assigned to, from or between overseas assignments may receive an advance of up to four months’ net pay.

 - Eligibility: To recognise the extra initial setting up costs, SP assigned to UK appointments overseas within: UK headquarters and formations; NATO, EU and other International Organisation headquarters; loan service appointments; UK attachés, advisers and embassy-based Service support; PJOBS (continuity posts and overseas assignments) of 12 months or more duration; and BATUK/BATUS/BATUB assignments of 12 months or more duration.